hashicorp/terraform-website/content/source/docs/plugin/framework/plan-modification.html.md

 # Plan Modification

-After [validation](./validation.html), but prior to applying configuration changes, Terraform generates a plan which describes the expected values and behaviors of those changes.
-An accurate plan helps practitioners decide on whether the configuration changes match against intended expectations.
-Providers are given an opportunity to tailor the plan to match the expected end state of applying the changes, such as filling in unknown values with expected known values or marking that a resource must be replaced to perform the changes.
-The framework refers to this support as plan modification, which can be performed against an attribute or for an entire resource.
+After [validation](./validation.html) and before applying configuration changes, Terraform generates a plan that describes the expected values and behaviors of those changes.
+Providers can then tailor the plan to match the expected end state.
+For example, they may replace unknown values with expected known values or mark a resource that must be replaced.
+Users can perform this plan modification for an attribute or an entire resource.

-## Concepts and Implicit Behaviors
+## Plan Modification Process

 Terraform and the framework support two types of plan modification on resources:

-- Adjusting attribute values, such as filling in a known remote default value when a configuration is not present.
+- Adjusting attribute values, such as providing a known remote default value when a configuration is not present.
-- Marking a resource as needing replacement, such as when an in-place update is not supported for a change.
+- Marking resources that should be replaced, such as when an in-place update is not supported for a change.

 When the provider receives a request to generate the plan for a resource change via the framework, the following occurs:

 1. If the plan differs from the current resource state, any computed attributes that are null in the configuration are marked as unknown in the plan.
 This is intended to prevent unexpected Terraform errors, however as an enhancement providers can later fill in any values that may be known.
-2. Attribute plan modifiers are executed.
+2. Apply attribute plan modifiers.
-3. Resource plan modifiers are executed.
+3. Apply resource plan modifiers.

-More information about the underlying concepts and process that Terraform performs during plan and apply workflows can be found in the [Resource Instance Change Lifecycle document](https://github.com/hashicorp/terraform/blob/main/docs/resource-instance-change-lifecycle.md).
+Refer to the [Resource Instance Change Lifecycle document](https://github.com/hashicorp/terraform/blob/main/docs/resource-instance-change-lifecycle.md) for more details about the concepts and processes relevant to the plan and apply workflows.

 ~> **NOTE:** Providers and data sources do not use the same planning mechanism as resources within Terraform.
 Neither support the concept of plan modification.
 Data sources should set any planned values in the `Read` method.